-The Human Resource/Women's Center has a trained counselor who conducts educational programs on sexual assault for students through the Wellness Program, the Orientation Week Program, the Extended Orientation Program (EOP) in the residence halls, and seminars for specific groups.
-In additional, confidential, ongoing counseling for student survivors of sexual assault is available through the Human Resource/Women's Center, 3116 Fondren Drive.
-Confidential, ongoing counseling for faculty and staff survivors of sexual assault is available through the Counseling and Testing Center on a fee basis.
+The Human Resource/Women's Center has a trained counselor who conducts a programs on sexual assault for students through the Wellness Program, the Orients Program, the Extended Orientation Program (EOP) in the residence halls, and som specific groups.
+In additional, confidential, ongoing counseling for student survive sexual assault is available through the Human Resource/Women's Center, 3116 Fe Drive.
+Confidential, ongoing counseling for faculty and staff survivors of sexual a available through the Counseling and Testing Center on a fee basis.